-DIVISION 20 - Market Swine
+DIVISION 21 - Market Swine

 Animals exhibited may be barrows or gilts.
-Market swine may be any breed: grade, purebred or crossbred.
+Market crossbred.
+Swine may be any breed: grade or purebred.

 All market swine must be weighed upon arrival at the Fair.
 Market swine will be shown in weight classes consisting of no more than 12 animals per class.
 First and second place class winners that were at or above the minimum final weight class will show for champion.